MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 >
 > - Joining Microsoft Teams meetings.
 > - Making calls to browser-based Teams.
-> - Participating in a group call with Dynamics 365 Remote Assist mobile and Teams mobile users.
+> - Participating in a group call with Teams mobile users.

+## Definitions
+A **one-to-one call** includes two participants.
+For example, if you're repairing a machine and need help on-the-go, you can make a one-to-one call to a remote collaborator who uses Teams.

+A **group call** is an adhoc call that includes three or more participants.
+For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, any participant can add the third person to the call to form a group call.

 ### See also